ycm-core/YouCompleteMe/README.md

 ### I hear that YCM only supports Python 2, is that true?

-No. The Vim client and the [ycmd server][ycmd] only run under Python 2 but if you work on a Python 3 project then just set the `g:ycm_python_binary_path` to the Python interpreter you use for your project and you will get completions for that version of Python.
+**No.** Both the Vim client and the [ycmd server][ycmd] run on Python 2 or 3.
+If you work on a Python 3 project, you may need to set `g:ycm_python_binary_path` to the Python interpreter you use for your project to get completions for that version of Python.

 Contributor Code of Conduct
 ---------------------------